The online High Court Rules are moving

-Access to online official legislation will save time and effort for all those involved in court proceedings.
-Legal practitioners and litigants in person will no longer need to rely on out-of-date printed legislation when filing court papers, and Judges will have access to accurate on-line legislation.
+Access to online official legislation saves time and effort for all those involved in court proceedings.
+Legal practitioners and litigants in person gain easy access to accurate online legislation.

 Print on demand: buy commercial prints of any legislation (or just print yourself for free)